 How to Use Cannabutter in Recipes

-You've done it!
 You've successfully decarbed and followed a cannabutter recipe and are now left with an amazing final product.

 Now, it's time to put it to good use in your favorite recipes.